 If It’s Not Conformis, It’s Not Patient-Specific

-The only truly patient-specific total knee replacement implants
+The only truly personalized total knee replacement implants

-Unlike typical off-the-shelf knee replacement surgeries (where the surgeon selects an implant from a limited range of sizes), Conformis utilizes your individual CT scan data to manufacture a knee replacement implant designed just for you.
+If you choose the personalized knee replacement option, Conformis utilizes your individual CT scan data to manufacture a knee replacement implant designed just for you.
 Here are some key differences to better understand why this is important.

 • Individualized, patient-specific knee implant fit: Conformis implants are designed based on your anatomy.
 Off-the-shelf knee implants are designed based on a set of pre-determined measurements, and the “closest fit” is selected at the time of surgery.

 •Maintenance of the natural joint line: did you know you have two joint lines in each knee?
 One is on the medial side, the other is on the lateral side, and they can be different heights.
 Conformis is the only technology that maintains both joint lines through the use of individual polyethelene inserts rather than a single piece used in off-the-shelf implants.

 • Designed for optimal bone preservation: Preserving as much of the patient’s natural knee as possible is important and the unique design of the Conformis implant allows for optimal bone preservation.
 The implants are patient-specific and have been shown to be thinner than off-the-shelf implants, without sacrificing strength.
 A thinner implant allows for less bone and healthy tissue removal1.

 Conformis Patient Advocates are real patients who are living with a Conformis knee replacement (some more than one!).
 You may have questions that can best be answered by someone who has had a similar knee joint replacement experience.

 Our Patient Advocates are here to help answer questions about full knee replacement recovery and more.